sebastien-plutniak/archeoviz/README.md

     of the variable used to group data (one of “by.layer” or “by.variable”).
   - **location.mode**: character.
-At the launch of the app, preselection of the location method (one of “exact”, “fuzzy”, “exact.fuzzy”).
+At the launch of the app, preselection of the location method (one of “exact”, “fuzzy”, “show.uncertainty”).
   - **map.z.val**: numerical.
 Minimal and maximal Z coordinates values to display in the map plot.
   - **map.density**: character.
 At the launch of the app, whether to